Atorable/atorable-loader/README.md

 }
 ```

 And run `webpack` via your preferred method.
-This will emit `file.png` and a `file.torrent` file
+This will emit two files for each asset `originalFile.*` and a `originalFile.torrent` and send these files to an external server.
-in the output directory.

 ## Options